 This idea that giving away money and possessions equals happiness is a paradox.
 Human reasoning says that spending money on ourselves is in our best interest—and to a degree, that’s true.
 We all need food to eat, a place to live, clothes to wear.
 But once our basic needs are met, money can easily stop helping us and start hurting us.

-According to CreditCards.com, the average American has nearly $16,000 in credit card debt.
-The average college student graduates with $40,000 in student loans, and some with far more.
-Almost 40 percent of Americans carry credit card debt month to month, continuing to spend more than they have and remaining in financial bondage.
+According to CreditCards.com, the average American has $5,111 in credit card debt.
+Slightly more than 40 percent of Americans carry credit card debt month to month, continuing to spend more than they earn and remaining in financial bondage.
+The average college student graduates with $36,510 in student loans, and some with far more.
 Debt is routinely incurred in pursuing the good life, yet psychologists attest that the debt-funded lifestyle leads to depression, anxiety, resentment, stress, denial, anger, frustration, regret, shame, embarrassment, and fear.
 This is the very opposite of the good life.
 It’s the terrible life!

 Here’s a truth that can set us free: “living large” actually makes us smaller.
 Living “the good life” (as our culture defines it) results in missing the best life.

 Deep down, we all know it’s true: you can spend every last cent you own on yourself—and, through credit, far more—and still end up miserable.
 In fact, if you want to be miserable, greed and stinginess are the perfect recipe.
 Those who hoard their money, like those who spend it all on themselves, are the unhappiest people on the planet.
 Jesus calls us to do something radical: love others by giving away our money and time.
 That sounds like loss, not gain.
 Yet in God’s economy, that’s exactly how we can expand and enhance our own lives.